Helioviewer-Project/JHelioviewer-SWHV/extra/test/zenithal_wcs_validation_notes.md

   radial polynomial

 ## Astropy validation of JHV HPC rendering

+This subsection also compares JHV directly against Astropy, but for the `HPC` sampling path rather than for the FITS projection formulas alone.

 For zenithal image data, the deterministic part of the mapping is: